Why does bone spur (bone spicule) stick out in your gum?

 If by treating we mean reduce the inflammation and infection, yes and we should choose that as part of our early stages of treatment.
 We should keep on cleaning our mouth and teeth in our daily oral hygiene activity.
 But the removal of the bone spicule and bone fragments in our gum is the dentist or a dental specialist’s job at the hospital or clinic.

-- quit smoking and alcohol to enjoy a better oral health with the least chances of risks for an oral disease
+- Quit smoking and alcohol to enjoy better oral health with the least chance of risks for an oral disease.

-- have a healthy choice of diets with nutrients and vitamins especially those individuals who take medications, are in senior ages, undergo a radiation or chemotherapy treatment and those people having an oral surgical procedure.
+- Have a healthy choice of diets with nutrients and vitamins especially those individuals who take medications, are in senior ages, undergo radiation or chemotherapy treatment, and those people having an oral surgical procedure.

 - Check out your dosage and use of common medication in bone disorder and bone recovery treatments like bisphosphonate drugs.

-- Have your ill-fitting dentures and bridges fixed if you are wearing these dental treatment appliances
+- Have your ill-fitting dentures and bridges fixed if you are wearing these dental appliances.